TPedron/nhl_api_project/README.md

 ## Areas For Improvement

 Obviously, since this app was put together in a single evening, there are many areas for improvement.
 * All of the logic is held in the the single index view which is not very clean.
+This should be refactored.
-* There are no player/team/game models that would easy the data parsing and processing steps.
+* There are no player/team/game object models that would make the data parsing and processing steps simpler.
-* There is no caching of data records (this app retrieves a lot of data repeatedly rom the NHL API)
+* There is no caching of data records (this app retrieves a lot of data repeatedly from the NHL API).
 * The endpoint is not very RESTful and not really even an index call
     * Ideally the index endpoint would be set up as `goalies/` and would return a list of goalie ids.
     * Using those goalie_ids, you would then make a call such as `goalies/<goalie id>/pp_support` to retrieve the individual goalie powerplay support stats.